stepchowfun/typical/README.md

 A `struct` must follow these rules:

 - Encoding rules:
-  - Optional fields may be missing, but required and unstable fields must be present.
+  - Optional fields may be missing, but required and asymmetric fields must be present.
 - Decoding rules:
   - Unrecognized fields are ignored.
-  - All required fields must be present, whereas optional and unstable fields may be missing.
+  - All required fields must be present, whereas optional and asymmetric fields may be missing.

 ### User-defined `choice`s